 The first time I tried a muffin in a mug, I was mesmerized.
 How could I be this old and not have known about them?
 I’ve made all kinds – and they turned out sooo many different ways.
 Some were too eggy, some were too dense, some were not sweet at all, but some were deliciously sweet but oh-so-unhealthy (sweetening with a

-big enormously overflowing tablespoon of Nutella was yummy but yikes!
-The guilt!).
+big enormously overflowing tablespoon of Nutella was yummy but yikes!).
 Then I read Trim Healthy Mama, and learned about some great alternatives to my Nutella a.m. (and sometimes p.m.) indulgence.
 I also became much more adventurous in the kitchen.

 This can be a bad thing.